What must I do or believe to have everlasting life?

 As God says in the book of Romans:

 Friends, it is our great desire that those who read this will repent and believe in Jesus Christ as their Lord and Savior to become saved.
-If you have any questions or would like to discuss this more, please use the Contact Us page on this site.
+We encourage you to search our resource library if you have further questions.